|MEETING PLACE:||OARS American River Outpost, 7330 River Park Drive, Lotus, CA 95651|

-We meet at the OARS American River Outpost at either 10:30 AM, 11:00 AM or 11:30 AM.
+We meet next to our camp store at the OARS American River Outpost at either 10:30 AM, 11:00 AM or 11:30 AM.
 Roads around here are winding, so please be sure to allow for plenty of travel time.
 Our river-side campground and base of operations is in the heart of the twin towns of Lotus and Coloma.
 Our peaceful hideaway is surrounded by plenty of history, recreational opportunities and cultural activities.

 After you check in with your trip leader, your guides will deliver an orientation and safety talk and fit you with your safety gear.
 After practicing your paddle-strokes, you will head downriver towards Barking Dog Rapid and plenty of swimming opportunities.
 Beautiful river scenes stretch out around you, with redtail hawks soaring overhead and the occasional river otter frolicking nearby.
 Several miles of Class II rapids allow you to warm up before entering the ever-exciting “Gorge” later in the day.

 Come lunchtime, we will pull over to a beach for a delicious picnic.
 Your guides will lay out an abundant spread of cold cuts, cheeses, veggies and breads, or perhaps a tasty taco salad for roll-your-own burritos.
 Lunch is always accompanied by fruit, cookies, cold water and lemonade.
 There is access to a BLM pit-toilet restroom at our lunch location.